GoogleChrome/CertificateTransparency/log_policy.md

 ## Application Process
-Before applying for their first CT logs to be added to Chrome, new CT log operators should first read and fully comprehend the ongoing requirements for CT logs specified in this Policy.
+Before applying for their first CT logs to be added to Chrome, new CT log operators should first read and fully comprehend the ongoing requirements for CT logs specified in this policy.
 Once a log operator is confident they can meet these requirements and has deployed a set of temporally-sharded CT logs ready for application, they should follow the below process for adding these logs to Chrome.